-A good testimonial provides a potential new client with legitimate proof from a previous buyer on the quality of the product or service you provide.
-Many people think that a testimonial or endorsement from a big celebrity is the way to go.
-I disagree with that way of thinking.
+A good testimonial, review or recommendation provides a potential new client with legitimate proof from a previous buyer on the quality of the product or service you provide.
+Many people think that a testimonial or endorsement from a big celebrity is the way to go, I disagree with that way of thinking.
 I disagree because I believe people are looking to see what other people like them have experienced.
 They want to be able to relate to the people who have experienced your business in order to validate the testimonial.

-You would be surprised how many people actually check out your testimonials, your Linkedin recommendations and what people are saying about you in other areas online.
-The web is a wealth of information and you need to do your due diligence to capture the best things that are being said about you.
+The web contains a wealth of information about your business and you need to do your due diligence to ensure that you’ve captured the best things that are being said about you.

-With this in mind, I want to share with you seven simple tips for maximizing testimonials in your business:
+With this in mind, here are seven simple tips for maximizing testimonials, reviews and recommendations in your business:

 2. Have Perfect Timing

-You always want to ask for a testimonial at the right time.
-Practice listening for signs that someone really loves what you have done for them and, if you hear them say how much you have helped them more than once, step up and ask them if they’d feel comfortable writing what they just said as a testimonial for you.
+You want to ask for a testimonial, review or recommendation at the right time.
+Practice listening for signs that your customer really loves what you have done for them and, when you hear them say how much you have helped them, step up and ask them if they’d feel comfortable writing what they just said as an endorsement of your business.

 3. Always Practice Sincerity